 AED usage should be prompt, aiming for a target response time of within 3-5 minutes from the collapse of the individual experiencing cardiac arrest.
 Quick action improves survival chances.
 Here are essential guidelines for AED usage:

-- Proper Pad Placement: Correct pad placement is crucial.
-One pad should be positioned on the upper right chest above the collarbone, and the other on the lower left side of the chest, below the nipple.
-Follow the illustrations on the pads for accurate placement.
+- Proper Pad Placement: Place one pad on the upper right chest above the collarbone and the other on the lower left side of the chest below the nipple.
+Follow the illustrations on the pads for correct placement.

-- Documentation: Document the details of the AED usage, including the time, actions taken, and the individual's response.
-This information is valuable for medical professionals and aid in post-event analysis.
+- Documentation: Record AED usage details including time, actions taken, and the individual’s response.
+This information is useful for medical teams and post-event analysis.